 “The defendant further argues that the complaint fails to set forth facts that would “give rise to an inference that Mr. Yang willfully attempted to evade or defeat payment of tax.”
 As stated above, this court finds that the facts as set forth in the complaint are sufficient to show that [*5]the defendant possessed the untaxed cigarettes and that he possessed them with the intent to sell them.
 The fact that the cigarettes did not bear the required New York City and State tax stamps, together with the fact that the defendant was not an agent of the State Department of Taxation gives reasonable cause to believe that Defendant Yang did not intend to see to it that New York State received any payment for the taxes due on the sale of the cigarettes in question.”

 Although the defendant’s motion to dismiss was denied, the defendant may have a solid argument at trial that he was neither aware of the illegal nature of the cigarettes nor had the intent to sell the illegal cigarettes.
 Regardless, things could be much worse.
 New York State Tax Laws are not merely misdemeanors.
 There are many felony crimes with more significant punishment.

-Crotty Saland PC, a New York criminal defense firm established by two former Manhattan prosecutors, is located in lower Manhattan.
-The New York criminal defense attorneys and New York Tax Crime lawyers at Crotty Saland PC represent clients throughout the metro New York City and suburban area.
+Saland Law PC, a New York criminal defense firm established by two former Manhattan prosecutors, is located in lower Manhattan.
+The New York criminal defense attorneys and New York Tax Crime lawyers at Saland Law PC represent clients throughout the metro New York City and suburban area.